 © 2019 Robert Fairhead

-NB.
-This post was first published on the Tall And True blog.
+N.B.
+This post first appeared on Tall And True.
 You might also be interested in reading a selection of my book reviews, a couple of which are books I read in 2018.

 About RobertFairhead.com